Hannah Jadagu has mastered a new kind of coming-of-age album

 ‘Aperture’ will arrive two years after her debut EP, ‘What Is Going On?’, which she released fresh out of high school.
 Jadagu recorded the EP entirely on her iPhone 7, laying down instrumentals on a guitar she bought off Amazon and listening to mixes through a pair of Beats headphones.
 “Everything about that EP was DIY to the core”, Jadagu recalls.
 “Young Hannah was having a moment!”

 Still, Jadagu grew up in the warm embrace of her family, who are also her most formative musical influences.
 Her house was filled with the sounds of R&B and the local K104 hip hop radio (“lots of Young Money artists”, like Lil Wayne and Nicki Minaj, she recalls), put on by her Zimbabwean parents.
-“They came over from Africa in the late 90s”, Jadagu shares.
+“They came over from Africa in the late 90s”, Jadagu says.
 “Arriving in this new country and living in a diverse area full of Black and Hispanic families, they connected to Houston through music – a form of ‘swag assimilation’.”

 Her parents aside, Jadagu credits her “cool older sister” for introducing her to the world of indie music, where she found her calling, and for generally helping her to “get on a more swag level.”
 Jadagu recalls scrolling Spotify at age 15 and discovering the seismic 2010s dance hits of DJ Snake, Skrillex and Calvin Harris that injected EDM into the DNA of mainstream pop music, and falling in love with the power of melody.
 Her sister, listening to ‘Chocolate’ by The 1975 in the next room, weighed into Jadagu’s musical diet with an indie overlay, with the internet soon taking Jadagu down an indie rabbit hole.
 “I was online so much, finding things like Clairo’s ‘Pretty Girl’ and the music of Steve Lacy, who inspired me to start making music on my phone.”

-That late 2010s internet that Jadagu describes was an inflection point, a time when music converged with Tumblr, internet fandom and curatorial self-expression, lifting such “cult favourite” acts as HAIM and Vampire Weekend (whom Jadagu cites as constant influences) to the forefront of mainstream music.
+That late 2010s internet that Jadagu describes was an inflection point, a time when music converged with Tumblr, internet fandom and curatorial self-expression, lifting cult favourite acts as HAIM and Vampire Weekend (whom Jadagu cites as constant influences) to the forefront of mainstream music.
 Jadagu’s online life became a gateway into the universe of indie music, and she soon began sharing original demos to Soundcloud.
 As college application season approached, Jadagu knew she wanted to land in music somehow.
 “My goal was that by the time I graduated, I could still be involved in the music industry – if not as an artist, then maybe as a music supervisor,” she says today.
 Jadagu moved to New York City to study music business, and signed with indie label Sub Pop just before freshman year.

 As pandemic restrictions on live music finally eased, Jadagu took a year out of college to tour with indie acts Faye Webster, Wet and Frankie Cosmos.
 “I learned more from that year of touring than a whole year of college.
 Learning about the music business in real time gave me double exposure, in a way.”
 It was between these tours that Jadagu wrote most of ‘Aperture’, the periods of stillness in between life on the road prompting self-reflection and creativity.
 “I ended up writing an album about the transitional experience of coming into my early 20s.
 I had left the space I previously occupied for the space that I wanted to be in,” she explains.